'Brazen' drone footage of Raptors championship party 'a slap in the face,' pilot instructor says | CBC News

 "An officer did however speak with a male flying a drone over the crowd on Bay Street.
 With some education on the Canadian Aviation Regulations (CARS), the male apologized," a police spokesperson wrote to CBC Toronto in a statement.

-After the videos were published online, Canada's largest organization representing the drone industry, Unmanned Systems Canada (USC), released a statement that is had "concerns" over the way drones were shown to have been used during the parade and the subsequent party at Nathan Phillips Square.
+After the videos were published online, Canada's largest organization representing the drone industry, Unmanned Systems Canada (USC), released a statement that it had "concerns" over the way drones were shown to have been used during the parade and the party at Nathan Phillips Square.

 Comments